X-ray machine: Applications

 X-ray machines are used in health care for visualising bone structures, during surgeries (especially orthopedic) to assist surgeons in reattaching broken bones with screws or structural plates, assisting cardiologists in locating blocked arteries and guiding stent placements or performing angioplasties and for other dense tissues such as tumours.
 Non-medicinal applications include security and material analysis.

 Medicine

 Mobile fluoroscopy units can produce images continuously.

 The main fields in which x-ray machines are used in medicine are radiography, radiotherapy, and fluoroscopic-type procedures.

+Radiography

 Radiography is generally used for fast, highly penetrating images, and is usually used in areas with a high bone content but can also be used to look for tumors such as with mammography imaging.
 Some forms of radiography include: